-The PM2100 series meter supports many features, a few of the features are listed below:
+The PM2200 series meter supports many features, a few of the features are listed below:

-- LED display screen: Intuitive self-guided navigation using three buttons LED display, with three lines of concurrent values.
-Two columns of LEDs given on the either side of the meter's front panel indicate the parameter name being displayed. - Energy accounting and balancing - Measurement of both True PF and Displacement PF - Active, reactive, and apparent energy readings - Min/Max values of instantaneous parameters with timestamp. - Cyber security: The meter enables disabling the RS-485 port through front panel keys against unauthorized access.
-This feature can also be used for toggling between the RTU devices in case of limited availability of nodes in software system. - Suppression current: The meter can be configured to disregard the measurement of induced / auxiliary load current in the circuit (can be set from 5 to 99 mA).
+- Self guided LCD display and navigation - Energy accounting and balancing - Measurement of both True PF and Displacement PF - · Active, reactive, and apparent energy readings - · Min/Max values of instantaneous parameters with timestamp. - Cyber security: The meter enables disabling the RS-485 port through front panel keys against unauthorized access.
+This feature can also be used for toggling between the RTU devices in case of limited availability of nodes in software system. - Snap: The meter feature includes a snapshot of average voltage, average current, total active power, and delivered energy. - Suppression current: This is the minimum current at which the meter starts functioning.
+The meter can be configured to disregard the measurement of induced / auxiliary load current in the circuit.
+The suppression current selection can be done through the front display and through communication.
+The suppression current range is from 5 mA to 99 mA.
+The meter shows measurement if applied value is above the suppression value.
+The default suppression current is 5 mA.